COPYRIGHT REMOVAL

 What Is Fair Use?

-Fair Use is a legal doctrine that permits the use of copyright-protected works in certain circumstances without the permission of the copyright owner.
+Fair Use is a legal doctrine that permits the use of copyright-protected works in certain circumstances without the copyright owner's permission.
 It evolved from a public interest to protect freedom of expression from suppression.
 Criticism, comment, news reporting, teaching, scholarship, and research are all examples of activities that may qualify as fair use.

 1. Purpose and character of the use, including whether the use is of a commercial nature or is for nonprofit educational purposes